-Under the master plan, it is anticipated that landowners will have the option of either intensifying industrial land uses on their sites or activating currently undeveloped land.
-In either option there needs to be an impetus to drive such change.
-While market trends suggest that take up of industrial land, particularly in the Central City District remains high, land is unlikely to be developed if landowners perceive greater financial returns in the future by leaving land underutilised.
-The implementation of the master plan and an overarching vision for the precinct provides certainty and assists landowners in understanding the long-term opportunity costs for developing their sites now instead of in anticipation for potential changes in land use controls.
-Further, proposed road improvements may have a catalytic effect in encouraging additional or more intense industrial development.
+Under the Place Strategy, it is anticipated that landowners will have the option of either intensifying industrial land uses on their sites or activating currently undeveloped land.
+In either option, there needs to be an impetus to drive such change.
+While market trends suggest that take up of industrial land, particularly in the Central City District remains high, land is unlikely to be developed if landowners perceive greater financial returns in the future by leaving land under-utilised.
+The implementation of the Place Strategy and an overarching vision for the precinct provides certainty and assists landowners in understanding the long-term opportunity costs for developing their sites now instead of in anticipation for potential changes in land use controls.
+Further, proposed road improvements, coupled with greater permissible densities/heights for urban services land, may have a catalytic effect in encouraging additional or more intense industrial development.